What are epidermoid and pilar cysts?

 What can I do?

 If you find any sort of lump in your skin, you should consult with Mr Andi.
-Epidermoid and pilar cysts are not dangerous, but Mr Andi will look at them to make sure that the diagnosis is right.
+Epidermoid and pilar cysts are not dangerous, but Mr Andi will look at them to make sure that the diagnosis is correct.